VoLKyyyOG/COMP30024/Chexers/Algorithms Research.md

 **Example**:
 - A Minimising grandparent A has Maximising children B and C. B was a left subtree of A and has already been evaluated as 6
-- Hence, C will have `β = 6` (the move that A will make in the worst case)
+- Hence, C will have `β = 6` (so the move that A will make in the worst case is <= 6)
-- Assume A child of C's is evaluated as 10
+- Assume a child of C's is evaluated as 10
-    - C's best possible move (`α`) is now 10.
-(NB: best for C, a maximisingPlayer)
+    - C's best possible value (`α`) is now 10 (NB: best relative to C, a maximisingPlayer)
     - This updates C's `α` (due to `α = max(α, value)`)
-    - C's best possible move is worse than A's worst-case move (`α` < `β`)!
+    - C's best possible move is worse than A's worst-case move (`α` >= `β`)!
 There is no point further diving into any of C's other children and so C is pruned.

 ### A*